raffaelladevita/clas12-timeline/README.md

     * look at "supplemental" `epoch view` timelines
   * if you make changes to the epoch lines, re-run `exeTimelines.sh` to generate the updated `qaTree.json`
+* verify all the data have been analyzed by the automatic QA
+  * execute `getListOfDSTs.sh [dataset]` to obtain a list of run numbers and file numbers from the DST file directory; this script takes some time to run
+  * execute `integrityCheck.sh [dataset]` to compare the list of DST files to those which appear in `outdat.$dataset/data_table.dat`; if any DST files do not appear in `data_table.dat`, the check will fail, the missing files will be printed, and it is recommended to re-run the automatic QA, either for those specific runs, or in its entirety
 * `cd QA`; this subdirectory contains code for the "manual QA"
 * `import.sh [dataset]` to import the automatically generated `qaTree.json`
   * by default, this is in `../outdat.${dataset}/qaTree.json`